Alexoid1/Rails-form/README.md

 # Micro-reddit 🚀

-> In this project we practiced "Active Record" which "is the M in MVC - the model- which is the layer of the system responsible for representing business data and logic." (https://guides.rubyonrails.org/active_record_basics.html) of Ruby on Rails Framework.

-> Micro-reddit is the name of our small application quite similar to Reddit (https://www.reddit.com/).
+> In this project we learn about the controllers in rails an every HTTP verb and how the routes for every verb has to be set.

-## Steps
+## Getting Started
+- Go to (https://github.com/Alexoid1/Rails-form) and have a look around.
 - Open your Terminal.
+- Clone repo
 - Go to the project's root
-- Open rails Console.
-- Enable Hirb Gem.
-- Create new User.
+- Start server (rails server).
-- Fill the User's attributes.
+- Fill the User's form.
-- Save user.
-- Create a Post (remember to fill the id of the user)
-- Save post.
-- Create a Comment (remember to fill with the id of user and id of the post)
-- Save comment.
 - Enjoy it!

 ![screenshot](./img/image_users.png)